tytydraco/yessleep/out/I_followed_a_woman_to_a_private_pool_and_I_cant_find_the_door_PART_2.md

-I reached down desperately to catch it.
+I reached down desperately into the black water to catch it.
 I got a finger across the barrel, still hot from the gunshot, but it bounced right off and dropped like a stone down through the dark waters into the deep.
 Just like that, my gun was gone.